mamokin/ordinalsbot-poc/README.md

 4. Press and hold on the "ordinals-poc" session entry
 5. Press delete

+At this time, xverse does not support in-app disconnection functionality like described above for MetaMask however, you can click the "Clear Session" button to disconnect from this application.

 ### Customizations

 While this project has been boostrapped with nextjs create-next-app, there have been some alterations made.